 The LUSTRE project aims to deliver the following outputs:

-- Four face-to-face workshops, including three workshops in London (Cabinet Office and Science Museum) and one workshop in Belfast (hosted by Public Records Office of Northern Ireland).
+- A series of workshops, including two workshops in London at the Cabinet Office and one workshop in Belfast (hosted by Public Records Office of Northern Ireland).

-- Online survey and semi-structured interviews to identify key obstacles and ways forward to unlock born-digital records.
+- An online survey and semi-structured interviews to identify key obstacles and ways forward to unlock born-digital records.

 - Open-Access report and journal special issue to help government professionals manage their born-digital archives, transfer them to archival repositories, and make them accessible to users.